Nov 29, 2024

 The Idea

-I wanted to add some handmade peaces above the bed and I kept thinking about those gradma doilies and how people hang them as wall art.
-I didnβt have any doilies on hand, so I made my own crochet pieces.
-If you want to use vintage pieces instead, check Vintage Crochet Doilies on Embroidery Hoops Collage for mounting steps.
+- I was inspired by grandma doilies and how people like to hang them as wall art.
+Since I didnβt have any doilies on hand, I made my own crochet pieces. βΊοΈ

 Hoops

-I used bambu embroidery hoops in mixed sizes, six in total.
-The biggest was about 14", the smallest about 4".
-I split the hoops and used the outer rings and inner rings as separate frames, so one hoop made two crochet circles.
+- I split the hoops and used the outer rings and inner rings as separate frames, so one hoop made two crochet circles.
 Heads up: inner rings are flimsier and want to warp under tension; support the circle as you tighten and go slow.
 You can keep each hoop intact if you prefer, youβll just need more hoops.
-I used my own stash, but mixed-size hoop sets are easy to find at Amazon.ca, Michaels Canada, or any craft shop.

 Crochet Materials